-Fuat Keyman is Director of Istanbul Policy Center and Professor of International Relations at Sabancı University.
+Fuat Keyman is Director of Istanbul Policy Center, the Vice President for Institutional Affairs and Social Impact and Professor of International Relations at Sabancı University.
 Keyman is a leading Turkish political scientist and an expert on democratization, globalization, international relations, Turkey – EU relations, Turkish foreign policy, and civil society development.
 He is a member of the Science Academy.
 In 2013, he was awarded the Strategic Vision Owner of the Scientific People Award within the scope of the 7th Tasam Strategic Vision Awards.
 He has worked as a member on the Council of Wise People as part of the Peace Process to the Kurdish issue.
 He also serves on advisory and editorial boards for a number of respected international and national organizations as well as for academic journals.

 Prior to joining Sabancı University, Keyman taught in the Department of International Relations at Koç University between 2002 and 2010 and in the Department of Political Science and Public Administration at Bilkent University between 1994 and 2002.
 He was also Visiting Professor at Carleton University in the summer of 1997.
 Keyman holds several post-doctoral fellowships from Wellesley College and Harvard University.
 He has received numerous prestigious grants from the EU Framework Programme and the Scientific and Technological Research Council of Turkey.
 Furthermore, Keyman has been the research director for various projects such as Peter Berger and Samuel Huntington’s Many Globalizations, CIVICUS, and Mapping Civil Society in Turkey.
 Keyman has conducted the first extensive research project and written copiously on the political and social trends in Turkey, urban transformation, and living together in Anatolian cities.